-Note 4-If using RAP or RAS and a substitute PG binder instead of the PG binder originally specified, defer to the originally specified binder grade when selecting the compaction temperature.
+Note 5-If using RAP or RAS and a substitute PG binder instead of the PG binder originally specified, defer to the originally specified binder grade when selecting the compaction temperature.

-4.3.3 Place the mixture in an oven at the selected compaction temperature and spread the material in a metal pan at a uniform thickness of 2.25 in. $\pm$ 0.5 in.
-Cure the mix in the oven for 2 hr. $\pm$ 5 min. at the selected curing temperature.
+4.3.3 Place the mixture in an oven at the selected compaction temperature and spread the material in a metal pan at a uniform thickness of 2.25 in. ± 0.5 in.
+Cure the mix in the oven for 2 hr. ± 5 min. at the selected curing temperature.
 Monitor the internal temperature of the mix by inserting a calibrated thermometer or temperature probe into the loose material and leaving in the oven.
 If the internal temperature of the mixture has not reached the specified compaction temperature after the 2-hr. cure, continue to monitor the sample every 15 min. until the compaction temperature has been reached.
 Once the sample mixture has reached the specified compaction temperature and the curing period is complete, proceed to Section 6 to mold the specimen.

-Note 5-When molding samples, a circular pan with the following dimensions will meet the required curing thickness: top diameter of 7.75 in. and a bottom diameter of 6.0 in.
+Note 6- When molding samples, a circular pan with a top diameter of 7.75 in. and a bottom diameter of 6.0 in. will comply with the required curing thickness.